battesonb/battesonb.github.io/docs/_posts/2023-11-04-webgpu-game-9-projectiles.markdown

 You may be thinking about how we now map this position from NDC into world-space.
 Well, remember how our `viewProj` matrix takes a point from world-space to NDC?
 Well, sort of magically, you can invert the matrix to do so.
-It makes sense that the inverse matrix does this, but it still sort of blows mind that it's possible.
+It makes sense that the inverse matrix does this, but it still sort of blows my mind that it's possible.
 Great, we now have a mechanism to bridge the gap from 2D to 3D!